 Additionally, many court systems are able to expedite the legal process for mesothelioma sufferers, sometimes resulting in the receipt of settlement funds in as little as four or five months.
-Should you pass away before the settlement has been awarded, family members may still be eligible to receive the anticipated funds or file a wrongful death claim to cover outstanding medical costs, funeral expenses and beyond.
+Should you pass away before the settlement is awarded, family members may still be eligible to receive the anticipated funds or file a post-mortem wrongful death claim to cover outstanding medical costs, funeral expenses and beyond.

 Importance of Early Initiation of the Claims Process

 Sadly, the majority of mesothelioma victims are not diagnosed until their illness has reached an advanced stage that is typically very difficult to treat.
 Most people will live at least another year after their initial diagnosis while some live as long as five to ten additional years.
 With so many unknowns involved, it is extremely important to initiate your mesothelioma claim as soon as possible.
 An experienced attorney can help you determine the best course of action in your situation, as multiple claim options to obtain compensation may exist.